tempobeast/toy-library/README.md

 View a demo at https://youtu.be/0d6rHnPyPCo

-The app can be toured at https://toy-library.herokuapp.com/.
+The customer view of the app can be toured at https://toy-library.herokuapp.com/.